stvrmrz/book-club/README.md

-# Book Talk
+# Book Manager

 ## Description
-A platform for book clubs to manage reading lists, schedule meetings, and discuss books.
+A platform for managing book lists.

 ## Features
-- Users can sign up, log in, and join or create book clubs.
+- Users can sign up, log in, and manage their book lists.
-- Add books to the club’s reading list.
-- Schedule and manage book club meetings.
-- Comment and discuss books within the club.

 ## Technologies Used
 - Node.js